Rudderless Belgium's 'chips revolution' on the march

-He and other organisers of Thursday's "unity" protests are hoping the "chips revolution" by youngsters from across Belgium's growing language and political divide will help stave off a Belgium's break-up.
+He and other organisers of Thursday's "unity" protests are hoping the "chips revolution" bringing together youngsters from across Belgium's growing language and political divide will help stave off a break-up of the country.

 "We all face the same problems, whether we're Flemish or French-speaking," said Gunter Kathagen, 23, standing by a banner reading "Belgium=1" in Leuven.

-At stake is a deal to reform Belgium's federal system, giving more autonomy to each of its regions -- Flanders in the north, French-speaking Wallonia in the south, and the capital Brussels, a bilingual enclave in Flanders.
+At stake in the haggling is a deal to reform Belgium's federal system, giving more autonomy to each of its regions -- Flanders in the north, French-speaking Wallonia in the south, and the capital Brussels, a bilingual enclave in Flanders.

-The far-right Vlaams Belang, which wants independence for Flanders and whose slogan is "Belgium, Die!", has threatened to disrupt the Ghent party, where police said they were bringing reinforcements with barriers set up for 7,000 expected to be over-run.
+The far-right Vlaams Belang, which wants independence for Flanders and whose slogan is "Belgium, Die!", has threatened to disrupt the Ghent party, where police said they were bringing reinforcements.

 Albert II on Wednesday asked his current go-between, caretaker finance minister Didier Reynders, to report back on progress by March 1 in getting the politicians around the negotiating table.

-Harvard academic Robert Mnookin said Belgium might need to bring in an international negotiator, such as Finland's Martti Ahtissari, the troubleshooter and Nobel peace prize winner previously sent into Kosovo, Namibia and Ireland.
+But in daily newspaper L'Echo, Harvard academic Robert Mnookin suggested Belgium might need to bring in an international negotiator to end the impasse, such as Finland's Martti Ahtissari, the troubleshooter and Nobel peace prize winner previously sent into Kosovo, Namibia and Ireland.

-"The political system is such that two peoples cohabit separately there," Mnookin told L'Echo daily.
+"The political system is such that two peoples cohabit separately there," Mnookin said in the paper.
 "Can the country break up?
 Yes that might be the case in the next decade."

 © 2011 AFP